code-423n4/2023-04-rubicon-findings/data/JCN-G.md

      bool public friendshipStarted;
 ```

-## Return values from external calls can be cached to avoid unecessary call
+## Return values from external calls can be cached to avoid unnecessary call
-External calls are expensive as they use the `CALL` opcode (~100 gas).
-If you are calling the same external function more than once you should cache the return value to avoid an unecessary `CALL`.
+External calls are expensive as they use the `CALL/STATICCALL` opcode (~100 gas).
+If you are calling the same external function more than once you should cache the return value to avoid an unnecessary `CALL/STATICCALL`.

 https://github.com/code-423n4/2023-04-rubicon/blob/main/contracts/periphery/BathBuddy.sol#L121-L135